AshaAbdulkadir/BESD-Final-Project/README.md

 Initial Features:

- Entities: customers, Furniture, Accent furniture,orders, order options
+ Entities: customers, colors, rooms, options, orders, order options

- A User can perform the following operations: o Login, and use system o Browse all furniture o Browse furniture by type o Order furniture
+ A User can perform the following operations: o Login, and use system o Browse all furniture o Browse furniture by room, color and material options o Order furniture

- Stretch Goals (to be completed after graduation): o Browse by color o Browse by material used o Check out X amount of furniture at a time o Different checkout options o View all details about a specific furniture
+ Stretch Goals (to be completed after graduation): o Browse by more category o Browse by design o Check out X amount of furniture at a time o Different checkout options o View all details about a specific furniture